 The concept of taking something from a large scale down to a miniature version, while remaining authentic to all details, isn’t anything new.
 In fact, dollhouses dating back to the 3rd millennium BC have been found that contain tiny replicas of the home and its contents, including the family pet.
 There’s even a word for people who create mini versions of real things – they are known as miniacs.
 Plenty of famous minis exist around the U.S., including a miniature Leaning Tower of Pisa (Illinois) and a mini White House (Florida).
 We’ve found a few that may make for a mini road trip on your next camping trip.

 You don’t have to travel to Liberty Island in New York Harbor to see the Statue of Liberty.
 You can make a stop in Harrisburg, Pennsylvania, instead to see a miniature version of Lady Liberty.
 Standing 25 feet tall, this version is actually the second one to stand in the Dauphin Narrows, a stretch of the Susquehanna River.
-They first showed up mysteriously in 1986 – many think it was a prank to commemorate the real statue’s centennial anniversary – but, unfortunately, that statue lasted about six years until she was damaged by a severe storm.
+She first showed up mysteriously in 1986 – many think it was a prank to commemorate the real statue’s centennial anniversary – but, unfortunately, that statue lasted about six years until she was damaged by a severe storm.
 Reconstructed from sturdier materials (the original was partially constructed of salvaged venetian blinds), the new Lady Liberty was placed atop a railroad pier in 1997 where she still stands.
 She is visible from Route 22 which runs along the Susquehanna River.
 Harrisburg is less than an hour from the Pennsylvania Dutch campgrounds like Circle M, Pennsylvania Dutch Country, and Hershey.

 Baseball fans may appreciate Little Wrigley Field, a miniature version of the iconic ballpark which serves as the homefield for Major League Baseball’s Chicago Cubs.
 Little Wrigley, which is just about an hour’s drive from Pine Country RV & Camping Resort in Belvidere, can be found in Freeport, Illinois.
 It has at least 46 of the real ballpark’s features that make Wrigley a fan favorite, including the bricks and ivy, a replica of Wrigley’s scoreboard and even a statue of famed broadcaster, Harry Carey.